-- A. Purpose
+A. Purpose

-- i The Three-Year Energy Efficiency and Conservation Procurement Plan (Three-Year EE Plan) shall propose overall Energy Efficiency and Conservation Procurement budgets, and efficiency savings goals, and program focus and strategies for the three years of implementation beginning with January 1 of the following year.
-These budgets and goals shall be illustrative and provisional,5 and shall guide Annual Energy Efficiency and Conservation Procurement Plans (Annual EE Plans) over the three-year period.

-- ii.
-The Three-Year EE Plan shall identify the strategies and an approach to planning and implementation of programs that will secure all cost-effective energy efficiency and conservation resources that are lower cost than supply, prudent and reliable, and consistent with the definitions Least-Cost Procurement Standards provided herein.
+- i The Three-Year Energy Efficiency and Conservation Procurement Plan (Three-Year EE Plan) shall propose overall Energy Efficiency and Conservation Procurement budgets, and efficiency savings targets, and program focus and strategies for the three years of implementation beginning with January 1 of the following year.
+These budgets and targets shall be illustrative and provisional, and shall guide Annual Energy Efficiency and Conservation Procurement Plans (Annual EE Plans) over the three-year period. - ii.
+The Three-Year EE Plan shall identify the strategies and an approach to planning and implementation of programs that will secure all cost-effective energy efficiency and conservation resources that are lower cost than supply, prudent and reliable, and consistent with the definitions Least-Cost Procurement Standards provided herein. - iii.

-- ii.
 All aspects related to the design and setting of a shareholder incentive for Energy Efficiency and Conservation Procurement shall be determined in the Three-Year EE Plan.

-- B. Content
+B. Content

 - i The Three-Year Plan shall contain sections that describe the following:

 - a Consistency with the requirements of Section 1.3,

 - b.
 Strategies and Approaches to Planning,

-- c.
-Cost-Effectiveness
+- Cost-Effectiveness

 - d.
 Prudencey and

 - e.
 Reliability

-- f.
-Environmental Responsibility
+- £ Environmental Responsibility

-- g Cost of Additional Supply
+- g.
+Cost of Additional Supply

-- h Funding Plan and Initial Goals.
+- h.
+Funding Plan and Initial Targets.

-- (1) The distribution company shall develop a funding plan using, as
+- The distribution company shall develop a funding plan using, as necessary, the following sources of funding to meet the budget